103rd Field Artillery Regiment: Post–World War II (1945 to 2001)

 The 103d Field Artillery Battalion was inactivated on 22 October 1945, at Camp Stoneman, California.
 It was reorganized and federally recognized in the Rhode Island National Guard on 15 October 1946 with headquarters at Providence.

 The 169th Field Artillery Battalion was inactivated on 22 October 1945 at Camp Stoneman, California.
 On 21 21 May 1946, it was relieved from assignment to the 43d Infantry Division.
 Reorganized and federally recognized 19 January 1948 with headquarters at Providence.
 Reorganized and redesignated 1 March 1949 as the 169th Antiaircraft Artillery Automatic Weapons Battalion and assigned to the 43d Infantry Division.

-Shortly after the outbreak of the Korean War, in June 1950, the 103d and 169th battalions, as units of the 43d Infantry Division, were ordered into active federal service 5 September 1950, and spent three years in Germany replacing Regular Army units which had been sent to fight in Korea.
+Shortly after the outbreak of the Korean War, in June 1950, the 103d and 169th Battalions, as units of the 43d Infantry Division, were ordered into active federal service 5 September 1950, and spent three years in Germany replacing Regular Army units which had been sent to fight in Korea.
 The 43d Infantry Division was demobilized shortly after the armistice was signed in July 1953.

 The 103d Field Artillery Battalion and the 169th Antiaircraft Artillery Battalion were consolidated 1 April 1959, with Headquarters, 103d Field Artillery (concurrently reconstituted in the Rhode Island Army National Guard) to form the 103d Artillery, a parent regiment under the Combat Arms Regimental System, to consist of the 1st Rocket Howitzer Battalion and the 2d, 3d, and 4th Howitzer Battalions, elements of the 43d Infantry Division.
 The 103d FA Battalion was re-designated as 1st Battalion, 103d Artillery Regiment (1st/103d) on 19 June 1961.

 The 103d Artillery Regiment was reorganized 18 March 1963 to consist of the 1st, 2d, and 3d Howitzer Battalions.
 Reorganized on 1 January 1965, to consist of the 1st, 2d, and 3d Howitzer Battalions and Battery F. Reorganized 1 March 1966, to consist of the 1st, 2d, and 3d Howitzer Battalions.

 The 43d Infantry Division was disbanded on 16 December 1967, and its units were assigned to other organizations.
+Among other changes, Headquarters and Headquarters Battery, 43rd Infantry Division Artillery, was reorganized and redesignated 18 March 1963 as Headquarters and Headquarters Battery, XLIII Corps Artillery, and relieved from assignment to the 43d Infantry Division.
 The 103d Artillery was reorganized on 1 February 1968, to consist of the 1st and 2d Battalions.

 The 103d Artillery Regiment was redesignated on 1 March 1972 as the 103d Field Artillery Regiment.

 In February 1978 the 103d Field Artillery was mobilized, along with the entire Rhode Island National Guard, to provide emergency service in response to the Great Blizzard of 1978, which paralyzed the state with over 3 feet of snow.